 - Microcap technology enables the industry's smallest RF filters for cellular telephones.

-- World's first-in-production antimonide-based indium phosphide transistor
+- World's first-in-production antimonide-based indium phosphide transistor is demonstrated.

 - Synapsia Informatics software helps researchers from different scientific disciplines integrate diverse collections of experimental results and analytical information from internal and external sources.